aibartt/Noseee/README.md

 ### User Testing
 During user testing in class, I received various feedback from my classmates, and it was really helpful when making some design and development decisions.
 Initially, I did not have any user control for drawing, it was drawing all the time.
 But I recieved a feedback about this and decided to add functionality to utilize the spacebar for drawing.
-Hasibur pointed out a bug where if the user goes out the frame it draws random lines, it was  due to not confirming that poseNet is getting the poses of the user.
-It was succesfully resolved by adding this code for confirming if the poseNet is getting the pose coordinates through the video.
+Hasibur pointed out a bug where if the user goes out of the frame it draws random lines, it was  due to not confirming that poseNet is getting the poses of the user.
+It was successfully resolved by adding this code for confirming if the poseNet is getting the pose coordinates through the video.

     function gotPoses(poses) {
       if (poses.length > 0) {